 Why test for nitrate?

 High levels of nitrates in drinking water cause serious health risk to infants, most notably “blue baby syndrome.”
-Everyone who gets their water from a private well is encouraged to have their water tested for nitrate, but it is especially important if someone in the household is planning on becoming pregnant or if infants will be using the water.
-Even if you have had your well water tested in the past, it is recommended that you get the water tested every two to three years.
-More information can be found at www.health.state.mn.us/divs/eh/wells/waterquality/nitrate.html.
+Everyone who gets their water from a private well is encouraged to have their water tested for nitrate, but it is especially important if infants will be using the water.
+Even if you have had your well water tested in the past, it is recommended that you get the water tested every two years.
+More information can be found at www.health.state.mn.us/communities/environment/water/contaminants/nitrate.html

 For more information on the walk-in clinic, contact the Scott SWCD at 952-492-5425.